manuelkasper/kxusbc2/firmware/README.md

 | 500..999 mA | 2.5 s
 | 1000..1999 mA | 1.2 s
 | ≥ 2000 mA | 0.8 s

+### Low battery during discharge

+If the battery voltage drops below the discharging voltage limit set in the EEPROM, discharging will stop, and the LED will blink red.
+Further attempts to discharge (by disconnecting and reconnecting a sink) will not initiate discharging again, even if the battery voltage has recovered a little in the meantime.
+The battery must first be recharged, at least for a short time, before discharging is allowed again.

 ## Connection states